-These education codes state that a program participant receiving state funding may allocate no less than 85 percent of the total grant amount to school sites for direct services; and spend no more than 15 percent of the amount of the grant for administrative costs, including indirect costs.

-Here, we want to highlight two phrases "no less than 85 percent and no more than 15 percent".
-What that means is that programs can spend more than 85 percent on direct services, but they are cannot spend more than 15 percent on administrative costs, including indirect.
+Education codes state that a program participant receiving state funding may allocate no less than 85 percent of the total grant amount to school sites for direct services, and spend no more than 15 percent of the amount of the grant for administrative costs, including indirect costs.
+Here we want to highlight two phrases, no less than 85 percent, and no more than 15 percent.
+What that means is that programs can spend more than 85 percent on direct services but they cannot spend more than 15 percent on administrative costs including indirect.

 In addition to these administrative costs, a grantee may spend up to 15 percent of the first year's annual grant award for startup costs.

-There is an additional piece of Education Code which allows site coordinators, who spend at least 85 percent of their time on site to charge 100 percent of their time towards direct services.
+There is an additional piece of education code which allows Site Coordinators who spend at least 85 percent of their time on-site to charge a hundred percent of their time towards direct services.
 In most cases, a Site Coordinator's job is comprised of both direct services and administrative responsibilities including payroll and budgeting.

-So, as long as they are on site for 85 percent of the time, they can count 100 percent of their position towards direct service.
+So as long as they are on-site for 85 percent of the time they can count 100 of their position towards direct service.

-Here are a few important things to note:

-85/15 is only applied to the portion of the grant that is expended.
-For example, if a program receives \$112,500 for their site, but only spends \$100,000, 85/15 would only be applied to the \$100,000 expended.

-85/15 is only applicable to the grant funds.
-It is not monitored if the program has obtained other funding, such as LCAP dollars, which is the Local Control and Accountability Plan or if the program charges fees.
+Here are a few important things to know; 85/15 is only applied to the portion of a grant that is expended, for example, if a program receives one hundred and twelve thousand, five hundred dollars for their site, but only spends a hundred thousand dollars, but only spends a hundred thousand dollars, 85/15 would only be applied to the hundred thousand dollars expended.
+85/15 is only applicable to the grant funds, it is not monitored if the program has obtained other funding such as LCAP dollars which is the Local Control Accountability Plan or, if the program charges fees.
 Those additional funds should be tracked separately and are not mandated to meet the 85/15 requirements.
-Please note that if a program does charge family fees, those funds must be put back into the program.
+Please note, that if a program does charge family fees, those funds must be put back into the program.

 Lastly, the 85/15 rules apply to the total amount.
-If a grantee subcontracts with a program provider, the 85/15 rules apply to the total amount expended, not each recipients portion.
+If a grantee subcontracts with a program provider, the 85/15 rules apply to the total amount expended, not each recipient's portion.

-So, what are direct services?

-Direct services are services that are directly tied to the students and typically delivered at the school site.

-These services directly "serve or impact" the students on a daily basis.
-Another way to look at it is if you remove the service, does it directly impact the quality of the program?
+So what are Direct Services?
+Direct Services are services that are directly tied to the students and typically delivered at the school site.
+These services directly serve or impact the students on a daily basis.
+Another way to look at it is, if you remove the service, does it directly impact the quality of the program?

 On your screen now are examples of items that are considered direct services.

-Personnel providing direct, hands-on services to students.

-Supplies and materials used by students, such as recreation equipment, enrichment supplies or academic materials.

-Program Assessment!

-Especially if the funds are used for the program to engage in the Continuous Quality Improvement, or CQI process.
-This is where the program engages key stakeholders, such as parents, teachers, students or community members, to help assess the program and then uses that data to inform practices to ensure quality.
+Personnel providing direct hands-on services to students.
+Supplies and Materials used by the students, such as, recreation equipment, enrichment supplies, or academic materials.
+Program Assessment, especially if the funds are used for the program to engage in the Continuous Quality Improvement or CQI process.
+This is where the program engages key stakeholders such as Parents, Teachers, Students or Community Members to help assess the program, and then uses that data to inform practices to ensure quality.

 And lastly, other services that are so integral to the program that the absence of the services would affect the quality.
-Examples of this include professional development for staff, parent education and coaching staff members.
+Examples of this include professional development for staff, parent education, and coaching staff members.